VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 * Transferring Shit
 * Making Shit

-I'm not the first to think on this subject by any means, [Programs are a prison: Rethinking the fundamental building blocks of computing interfaces by Robert Lechte](https://djrobstep.com/posts/programs-are-a-prison) put a lot of ideas I'd thought before into words much more elegantly than I can, please give it a read then come back here, keeping in mind how the ideas presented there could work with what I'm saying here.
+I'm not the first to think on this subject by any means, [Programs are a prison: Rethinking the fundamental building blocks of computing interfaces by Robert Lechte](https://djrobstep.com/posts/programs-are-a-prison) is a particularly good example of other thoughts on this same subject.

 ### Finding and Accessing Information Sucks